GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-04-13-using-caching-and-async-to-improve-performance.md

 The result is a dramatic reduction in both thread usage and external calls, exactly what you need to avoid thread pool starvation and improve response times under load.

-In my case study, caching wasn't just applied in one place, it was introduced across several high-impact components that were rebuilt on every request.
+In my scenario, caching wasn't just applied in one place, it was introduced across several high-impact components that were rebuilt on every request.
 These included:

-- A mega menu driven by content hierarchy.
+- A mega menu driven by content hierarchy
+- Listing and Search pages
 - Listing Blocks (as described above)

 The mega menu was the biggest offender.
-Each request triggered a large number of content lookups as the hierarchy was recursively resolved using IContent Loader.
-By caching the final menu model, those lookups were eliminated—reducing the number of operations by 500+ per request.
+Each request triggered a large number of content lookups as the hierarchy was recursively resolved using IContentLoader.
+By caching the final menu model, those lookups were eliminated, reducing the number of cache and data operations by 500+ per request.

+For the Listing and Search pages, the controllers were updated to use asynchronous controllers and to use the asynchronous Search and Navigation queries.

 For listing blocks, caching removed repeated calls to the index and avoided rebuilding the model entirely.
 This ensured that common queries like "latest articles" were served instantly without hitting the index.